Who's This For

 Your Local Action

-Someone at your institution helps faculty with broader impacts.
+Someone at your institution might help faculty with broader impacts.
 They might be called a research development officer, broader impacts coordinator, community engagement specialist, or something else entirely.
 They might sit in the research office, the provost’s office, a STEM center, or an extension program.

 Be straightforward.
 Let them know you’re trying to understand societal impact work across campus, sparked by a grant opportunity.
 Ask about their experiences, how they got involved, who they’re networked with, what the realities and logistics look like.